windyinwind/cyber-blast/README.md

 ## English

 ### Overview
-MotionBlast is an interactive hand gesture-controlled web game featuring cyberpunk aesthetics.
+CyberBlast is an interactive hand gesture-controlled web game featuring cyberpunk aesthetics.
 Use your webcam and hand movements to play three exciting game modes with stunning particle effects and immersive audio.

 ### Tech Stack
 - **Three.js**: 3D rendering and particle systems